jwnukoski/crypto-charts/README.md

 - Express
 	- Server
 	- Compression npm package for making responses smaller
+- TypeScript
+	- Currently only used on the client side, mostly for prop checks.
+- Jest & Enzyme
+	- Unit/End-to-End testing
+	- supertest included for HTTP assertion
+- Travis-CI
+	- Integration tests
+- MongoDB
+	- Implemented to use a space for cache to avoid consuming too much memory.
 - Axios
 	- Server and client side requests
 - Bootstrap